-- 1. Close the saltwater intake seacock. - 2.
-Push the Freshwater Flush button to perform a flush.
-Repeat a second flush. - 3.
-Disconnect the brine discharge hose from the Clark Pump at quick disconnect.
-Replace with the vinyl brine service hose from your service kit.
-Lead the service hose into a 5 gallon bucket. - 4.
-Push Freshwater Flush again and stop the feed pump when the bucket has filled with one gallon of non-chlorinated freshwater (or fill a bucket with a gallon of distilled). - 5.
-Mix one 8 oz. container of SC-1 storage compound with the water in the bucket.
-It will not dissolve completely, which is normal, and any undissolved particles will be caught by the prefilter. - 6.
-Connect black spiraled reinforced service hose to the service port (garden hose style fitting) above the yellow valve on the feed pump module and lead the hose into the solution in the bucket, creating a closed loop.
+- 0 - CAUTION: Make sure the pressure relief valve on the Clark pump is Open (unpressurized), 1/2 turn counterclockwise OR THE MEMBRANE WILL BE DAMAGED. - 1.
+Perform a fresh water flush.
+Turn off the feed pump and close the grey fresh water flush valve.
+Leave the yellow service valve OFF. - 2.
+Disconnect the brine discharge hose from the Clark Pump, and replace with the brine service hose from your service kit.
+Lead the brine service hose into a bucket. - 3.
+Do another fresh water flush and run the feed pump until you have one gallon (4 liters) of fresh water in the bucket.
+Turn off the feed pump and close the grey fresh water flush valve. - 4.
+Mix one container of SC-1 storage compound with the water in the bucket.
+It will not dissolve completely, which is normal, and any particles will be caught by the filter. - 5.
+Connect the intake service hose to the service port on feed pump module A and lead the hose into the solution in the bucket.
 Turn the yellow service valve to SERVICE.

-- 7. CAUTION: Ensure the pressure relief valve on the Clark pump is OPEN (unpressurized), 1/2 turn counterclockwise OR THE MEMBRANE WILL BE DAMAGED. - 8.
-Turn on the feed pump using manual toggle switch.
-The system will draw solution from the bucket and return it via the brine discharge hose.
-Circulate the storage solution through the system for 20 minutes.
-Turn off the feed pump when finished.
+The system will now draw the solution from the bucket and return it via the brine discharge service hose. - 6.
+Turn on a feed pump and circulate the storage chemical through the system for approximately 10 minutes, alternating feed pumps.
+Turn off the feed pumps.